 • Wear brightly colored clothing at all times.

-• At night, use a white front light and red rear light or reflector.
+• At night, use a white front light and red rear light and reflector.
 Wear reflective tape or clothing.
-NOTE: A reflector is mandatory in Alabama.
+NOTE: A rear red reflector is mandatory in Alabama.

 3. Be Predictable

 • Ride in a straight line and do not swerve between parked cars.

 • Make eye contact with motorists to let them know you are there.

 4. Anticipate Conflicts

 • Be aware of traffic around you and be prepared to take evasive action.